janlasota/food-fax/README.md

 - Wire in a database so custom foods save across sessions
 - Create another page with a table that tracks the custom foods you've created
+- Add translations so you can view the app in another language